japiirainen/japiirainen/README.md

   - [2021](https://github.com/japiirainen/aoc-2021), solutions to all 25 days in Haskell and Python.
   - [2020](https://github.com/japiirainen/aoc-2020), solutions to all 25 days in python.
   - [2015](https://github.com/japiirainen/aoc-2015), solutions to all 25 days in Clojure.
+  - [2016](https://github.com/japiirainen/aoc-2016), WIP, plan to use a different language for each day.
 - [***gists***](https://github.com/japiirainen/gists), my github gists as a single repository.
 - [**Myy**](https://github.com/japiirainen/myy), a lambda calculus interpreter.
 - [**js-quiz**](https://github.com/japiirainen/js-quiz), A website for learning Javascript.